sshtools/tinytemplate/README.md

 The include tag would be a key tool if you were to use TinyTemplate to compose pages of lots of smaller parts.

 *An include must be completely self contained.
-It no direct access to the template it is contained within.
+It has no direct access to the template it is contained within.
 Like any other template, all variables (and potentially further nested includes) must be provided specifically to it.*

 **main.html**